 The Ghee will continue to cook for next 2 to 3 minutes as the Instant Pot gradually cools down.
 Note: If your ghee already looks like step 8 below, take the inner pot out and place on a hot plate to cool down so it does not cook further.

-Allow the ghee to cool down completely before straining it.
+Allow the ghee to cool down completely before straining it using a mesh strainer or cheese cloth.

 ★ Have you tried this recipe?
 We love your feedback, Please click on the stars in the recipe card below to rate.